Vineshree/Murnaghan-EoS/README.md

 # Double Polytropic Cosmic Acceleration from the Murnaghan EoS

-T# Murnaghan-EoS: Unified Dark Fluid Cosmology
+Murnaghan-EoS: Unified Dark Fluid Cosmology

 This repository contains the numerical implementation and perturbation analysis of the **Murnaghan Equation of State (EoS)** as a Unified Dark Fluid (UDF) model.
 The project compares the Murnaghan model against standard $\Lambda$CDM, Generalized Chaplygin Gas (GCG), and Logotropic models, specifically focusing on the growth of matter density perturbations.

-## 🌌 Scientific Context
+## Scientific Context
 The Murnaghan EoS offers a unique approach to cosmic acceleration by representing the entire dark sector (Dark Matter and Dark Energy) as a single perfect fluid.
 Unlike other UDE models, the Murnaghan formulation:

 * **Dust-like Early Phase:** Recovers a pressureless dust phase ($w \approx 0$, $c_s^2 \approx 0$) at early times ($V \ll V_0$), which is a critical requirement for healthy structure formation.